kevinnngoo/ml-fake-news-detector/README.md

 # 📰 Fake News Detection with Python and Machine Learning

 This project demonstrates how to build a machine learning pipeline to classify news articles as **REAL** or **FAKE** using Python, pandas, and scikit-learn.
-The workflow includes data loading, preprocessing, and splitting for model training and evaluation.
+The workflow includes data loading, preprocessing, feature extraction, model training, and evaluation.

 ---